agraef/raptor7/README.md

 #### Novation Launch Control XL Support

 The [Novation Launch Control XL][] is a popular mixer-style controller with lots of knobs and faders, which makes for a nice Raptor control surface, so Raptor has special support for it.
-To make this work, you need to connect the Launch Control XL to Pd's *second* MIDI input port.
+To make this work, the Launch Control XL must be set to the first factory preset, and you need to connect it to Pd's *second* MIDI input port.
 This ensures that messages from the controller don't interfere with MIDI data from the primary input device on Pd's first MIDI input port, where you'd typically connect your MIDI keyboard, pad controller, etc.

 The Launch Control XL support consists of two parts.
 First, there's a launchcontrol.map file in the data directory with ready-made MIDI bindings for the device.
 To use it, just copy that file to midi.map and you should be set.
 Check the comments at the beginning of the file for information on the bindings.